njiandan1255/zot-gui/README.md

+# Zot UI
-# A graphical user interface to interact with a zot server instance.
+A graphical user interface to interact with a zot server instance.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).